Why Addiction Rehab is covered by most Health Insurance Plans

 Why does your Insurance Cover Addiction Rehab Expenses?

 We’ve discussed how Addiction Rehab Medical Insurance is a game-changer for all the drug addicts who get a second chance to become a part of the society in a much more affordable manner.
 Yet, if you think closely, every insurance policy is a two-way street.
 It cannot be the case that it is helping you, and it is just a formality to be completed by the insurance company.
 So, let us see what is in there for Insurance Companies?
-Or, why do Insurance Companies cover for Addiction Rehab?
+Or, why do Insurance providers ensure that their health insurance covers rehab?

-Let’s just skip the fact that it is mandatory as we have already established that above.
-There are other reasons, as well.
+We saw earlier in the article why does health insurance cover rehab.
+But, there are other reasons, as well.
 The first is philanthropic.
 Maybe, it was a time that Insurance Companies had realized the seriousness of the issue at hand.
 The health concerns have an everlasting impact on life on not just an individual but the society.
 The same society which gives it its required revenues it had a moral obligation towards them.

 The second reason is more economic.
 Insurance Companies wish to cover this because they now realize that this condition is treatable.
 Now, visualize these two situations, and you would realize what I am talking about.
 Imagine the policies making Insurance Affordable for all on the one hand, and on the other hand, Drug Addiction becoming treatable.